 The advancement of medicine is often fueled by the lessons of war, and this is particularly true with PTSD and TBI.
 In fact, we would not have the diagnosis of PTSD if it were not for the Vietnam War.

 I think endocrinology may be the missing piece and the bridge that will better connect PTSD and TBI.
 Hormone replacement therapy after competent endocrinology evaluation is offering promising results for many, as it did for Andrew Marr.
-His book, with the subtitle, A Brain Injured Special Forces Green Beret’s Journey Back the Brink, is a must read for veterans as well as other people who have sustained head injuries, or who have developed PTSD and may not be aware of possible brain trauma in their histories.
+His book, with the subtitle, A Brain Injured Special Forces Green Beret’s Journey Back the Brink, is a must-read for veterans as well as those who have sustained head injuries or developed PTSD and may not be aware of possible brain trauma in their histories.